rosalbamonterrosas/hello-world/README.md

 	* If the Traxiem getRecord REST API call is successfully made, decode the data to the struct `Record`.

-		1. In the function `tableView(_ tableView: UITableView, cellForRowAt indexPath: IndexPath) -> UITableViewCell`, configure each cell in the table as a `RecordFieldCell` using the record.
+		1. In the function `tableView(_ tableView: UITableView, cellForRowAt indexPath: IndexPath) -> UITableViewCell`, configure each cell in the table as a `RecordFieldCell` using the fields inside the array of Field structs `[Field]`.

 	* If the Traxiem getRecord REST API call fails, print the error status to the console.

-4. Set the right bar item in the navigation bar to the action button.
-When the user taps on the action button, display an action sheet with 4 actions: Modify, Change State, Delete, and Cancel.
+##### modifyRecord API

-	* When the Modify action is selected, call the function `modifyRecord(_ recordId: String, _ operation: String, body: [String: [[String: String?]]], actionName: String?)` using the record Id, the Edit operation, an empty body, and Modify action name.
+1. Call the function `modifyRecord(_ recordId: String, _ operation: String, body: [String: [[String: String?]]], actionName: String?)` using the record Id, the operation, the request body, and the action name (Modify).

-		1. Make the function `modifyRecord(_ recordId: String, _ operation: String, body: [String: [[String: String?]]], actionName: String?)` call the `modifyRecord(with recordId: String, body: [String: [[String: String?]]], operation: String, actionName: String?, completion: @escaping(Result<Data?, ApiError>) -> Void)` function in the class `TRXNetworkManager`.
+2. Make the function `modifyRecord(_ recordId: String, _ operation: String, body: [String: [[String: String?]]], actionName: String?)` call the `modifyRecord(with recordId: String, body: [String: [[String: String?]]], operation: String, actionName: String?, completion: @escaping(Result<Data?, ApiError>) -> Void)` function in the class `TRXNetworkManager`.
 This will get the token, repo, the HTTP Method (PATCH), and the URL request required to execute the API call.

-		2. Invoke the Traxiem modifyRecord REST API call.
+3. Invoke the Traxiem modifyRecord REST API call.

 	* If the Traxiem modifyRecord REST API call is successfully made, decode the data to the struct `Record`.

-The record is now in interactive editing mode.
+		* If the `Commit` operation was used to invoke the Traxiem modifyRecord REST API call, see [getRecord API](https://github01.hclpnp.com/traxiem/traxiem/tree/master/samples/traxiem-ios#getrecord-api) to view the updated fields in the record.

 	* If the Traxiem modifyRecord REST API call fails, print the error status to the console.

+##### getRecordType API

+1. When the view controller `StateSelectionVC` is loaded, call the function `getRecordType()`.

+2. Make the function `getRecordType()` call the `getRecordType(completion: @escaping(Result<Data?, ApiError>) -> Void)` function in the class `TRXNetworkManager`.
+This will get the token, repo, the HTTP Method (GET), and the URL request required to execute the API call.

+3. Invoke the Traxiem getRecordType REST API call.

+	* If the Traxiem getRecordType REST API call is successfully made, decode the data to the struct `RecordType`.

+		1. In the function `tableView(_ tableView: UITableView, cellForRowAt indexPath: IndexPath) -> UITableViewCell`, configure each cell in the table using the possible states inside the array of State structs `[State]`.

+	* If the Traxiem getRecordType REST API call fails, print the error status to the console.

+##### deleteRecord API

+1. Call the function `deleteRecord(_ recordId: String)` using the record Id of the selected record.

+2. Make the function `deleteRecord(_ recordId: String)` call the `deleteRecord(with recordId: String, completion: @escaping(Result<Data?, ApiError>) -> Void)` function in the class `TRXNetworkManager`.
+This will get the token, repo, the HTTP Method (DELETE), and the URL request required to execute the API call.

+3. Invoke the Traxiem deleteRecord REST API call.

+	* If the Traxiem deleteRecord REST API call is successfully made, reload the data in the [Record List Scene](https://github01.hclpnp.com/traxiem/traxiem/tree/master/samples/traxiem-ios#record-list-scene).

+	* If the Traxiem deleteRecord REST API call fails, print the error status to the console.

 #### Field Selection Scene
 #### Description Scene